-They also document that increases in bulk density have negative consequences for soil processes such as soil aeration and water movement and can result in subsequent impacts on site productivity.
+Froehlich and McNabb (1983) discuss these impacts at length, indicating that soils in the Pacific Northwest are particularly vulnerable to compaction due to low soil strength.
+Their paper describes the relationship between machine trips and increases in bulk density, indicating that most compaction occurs during the first few passes.
+They document that increases in bulk density have negative impacts on soil processes such as soil aeration and water movement and can result in subsequent impacts on site productivity.
 Reductions in shoot growth have been observed following compaction, and Froehlich and McNabb (1983) found that "soil compaction affects volume growth more than it does height growth."
 Further, their paper indicates that these impacts are long-lasting and can be expected to persist for decades.
 The ecological implications for reduced site productivity are particularly important in riparian areas that depend on canopy cover for temperature regulation and wildlife habitat.